hacker-ann/my-wallet/readme.md

 ## Features
 This project includes:
 - currency converter based on current exchange rates downloaded from the NBP website.
 You can exchange following currencies: PLN, EUR, USD, CHF.
-- for each type of wallet you can add and withdraw any kind of money to the wallet and next calculate the account balance in the currency assigned to the wallet
+- for each type of wallet you can add and withdraw any kind of money to the wallet from the following currencies: PLN, EUR, USD, CHF and next calculate the account balance in the currency assigned to the wallet
 - for each type of wallet you can display account balance
 - in the USDWallet you can additional dispaly all operations
 - in the PLNWallet you can additional display given type of operation for a given currency